Who Is This Credit Card Best For?

 Airline cards have less flexibility

-- Triple bonus for new cardholders: The 40,000-mile welcome bonus isn’t especially notable, but this card comes with two other valuable incentives that are pretty unusual among cards with similar annual fees.
-Besides the miles, you’ll get a $100 statement credit and the chance to buy a companion ticket good for one round-trip coach fare for just $99 plus taxes and fees, which start at $22).
+- Double bonus for new cardholders: The 50,000-mile welcome bonus isn’t especially notable, but this card comes with two other valuable incentives that are pretty unusual among cards with similar annual fees.
+Besides the miles, you’ll get an opportunity to buy a companion ticket good for one round-trip coach fare for just $99 plus taxes and fees (which start at $22).
 Typically you have to wait for your cardholder anniversary to access the companion pass deal, so that's a nice addition to the welcome offer.

 - Annual companion ticket: Every year on your cardholder anniversary (after you pay your annual fee) you’ll get another chance to purchase one companion fare for $99 (plus taxes and fees) on a round-trip or one-way coach itinerary.
 This can be a very valuable benefit if you use it for more expensive cross-country flights that might otherwise cost at least $275 plus taxes and fees.

 - Solid rewards-earning rate on airline purchases: Your purchases with Alaska Airlines will earn 3 miles per $1 spent, as good or better than many competing airline cards with similar annual fees.